google/santa/Docs/details/santactl.md

 # santactl

 This may be the most complex part of Santa.
-It really has two types of work that is does.
-Firstly it contains all of the code and functionality for syncing with a sync server.
-The details of which are covered in the [syncing.md](syncing.md) document.
-This document will cover the status work that santactl performs.
+It does two types of work:

+1. It contains all of the code and functionality for syncing with a sync-server.
-The santactl binary can be used to view the state and configuration of Santa as a whole.
+2. It can be used to view the state and configuration of Santa as a whole.
 It can also inspect individual files.
 When running without a sync server it also a supported method of managing the rules database.

+The details of santactl's syncing functionality are covered in the syncing.md document.
+This document will cover the status work that santactl performs.

 ##### status